create3000/x_ite/docs/_posts/dom-integration.md

 ## Attributes

-If you change an attribute of an X3D element, then the internal state of the node will also change.
+When you change an attribute of an X3D element, the internal state of the node also changes.

 ```js
 const material = document .querySelector ("Material");